What is urinary retention?

-If there is an obstruction (for example, bladder or kidney stones), a blockage occurs and urine cannot flow through your urinary track.
-This is the basis for acute urinary retention and is potentially life threatening.
+If there is an obstruction (for example, bladder or kidney stones), a blockage occurs and urine cannot flow through your urinary tract.
+This is the basis for acute urinary retention and is potentially life-threatening.
 You must seek immediate emergency treatment.

 Non-obstructive causes include a weakened bladder muscle or nerve problems that interfere with signals between your brain and bladder.
 If the nerves aren’t working properly, your brain may not get the message that the bladder is full.